adamhindTESP/Inertia-Rebellion/Status.md

 # Project Status

 **Project:** Inertia Rebellion
-**Active Module:** AIRM Spinner
+**Active Module:** AIRM (Anisotropic Inertial Response Model)
 **Current Phase:** Phase 1 — Hardware Fabrication & Bench Validation
-**Latest Tagged Release:** v0.1
+**Latest Stable Release:** v0.1
-**Experimental Data:** None collected yet
+**Experimental Data:** None collected

 ---

 ## What Exists

-The following components are complete and publicly released:
+The following components are complete and publicly available:

-- Theoretical motivation and phenomenological framework (AIRM)
+- Theoretical motivation and phenomenological modeling (AIRM)
 - Numerical sensitivity and falsification simulations
+- End-to-end analysis pipeline (simulation-based)
 - Tier-1 hardware design, BOMs, and build documentation
-- Formal, gated hardware validation protocol
+- Formal hardware validation protocol and gating criteria
-- Firmware for rotation control, calibration torque injection, and angular readout
+- Firmware for rotation control, calibration, and angular readout
-- Open-source repository with versioned release (v0.1)
+- Open-source repository structure with versioned release (v0.1)

-All designs, firmware, and documentation are released as open hardware / open source (CERN OHL-P v2 and compatible software licenses).
+All designs, documentation, and software are released as open hardware / open source under CERN OHL-P v2 and MIT-compatible licenses.

 ---

 ## What Does NOT Yet Exist

-The following do **not** exist at this stage:
+The following do **not** exist at this time:

 - Physical hardware builds
 - Calibration data
-- Null datasets
+- Null datasets or sidereal data
-- Sidereal or rotation-modulated datasets
 - Any experimental measurements or constraints
-- Any claims of new physics or anomalous effects
+- Any physical interpretation or claims

+No real-world data have been collected for the AIRM module.

 ---

 ## Interpretation Policy

-No physical interpretation, anomaly discussion, or parameter constraints are permitted until all Tier-1 validation gates are passed on real hardware.
+No physical interpretation, anomaly discussion, or parameter constraints are permitted until **all Tier-1 validation gates** are passed on real hardware.

+Numerical “GO” decisions in this repository indicate that:
+- the analysis pipeline is well-behaved, and
+- the instrument design is *worth constructing and validating*.

+They do **not** imply:
+- detection of an effect,
+- expectation of new physics, or
+- experimental constraints on physical models.

-This repository currently represents a **methods, instrumentation, and validation release only**.
+This repository currently represents a **methods and instrumentation release only**.

 ---

-## Intended Use
+## Intended Use at This Stage

-At this stage, the repository is intended to support:
+At its current maturity, this repository is intended for:

+- Independent review of modeling and assumptions
-- Independent hardware replication
+- Replication of the Tier-1 hardware platform
-- Bench-level validation and calibration
+- Bench validation and noise characterization
-- End-to-end testing of analysis pipelines on real instruments
+- Educational and citizen-science instrumentation work
-- Transparent review of experimental assumptions
+- Preparation for future experimental campaigns

-It is **not** intended to support scientific claims prior to validation.
+Any progression beyond Phase 1 requires successful completion of the documented validation protocol.

 ---

-## Status Summary
+## Change Control

-> This project is in an **instrumentation-only phase**.
-> Numerical studies motivate construction; no physical results are reported.

-Updates to this file will accompany future tagged releases.
+Significant changes to scope, interpretation policy, or experimental status will be reflected by:
+- a new tagged release, and
+- an update to this file.

+---

+**Last updated:** v0.1 release
+**Status:** Instrumentation development in progress